Most garage doors are now made from aluminium or composites as they’re lightweight, and last longer compared to their older timber counterparts.

 The 2x4s I bought were red pine so they would match the aged red pine of the garage door.
 I made all the cuts, and glued and screwed them together.
 Once they were set, I torched them!

 CAREFULLY sweep a torch over the wood allowing the flame to scorch the wood.
 You don’t want to burn the wood to ashes, just char the outer grains to a nice dark brown/black.
 I varied the amount of charring over the wood to give it some variety.

 Once you have a level of blackening you are happy with, take a wire brush and scour off the charred wood.
 The more you burn it the more material you will remove.
 The flame burns the softer part of the grain and hardly touches the harder parts.

-After you have removed most of the blackened grains, go over it with fine grit sandpaper to smooth out the top grains.
-You should end up with a very textured wood with beautiful darker color variations.
+After you have removed most of the blackened grains, go over it with fine-grit sandpaper to smooth out the top grains.
+You should end up with a very textured wood with beautiful darker colour variations.

-I applied stain to the wood per the manufacturers instructions, then applied 3 coats of polyurethane.
-This gave a wonderful look that complimented the table top.
-I wasn’t going for an exact match, but a complimentary look to make a pleasing flow of colors and textures.
+I applied stain to the wood per the manufacturer’s instructions, then applied 3 coats of polyurethane.
+This gave a wonderful look that complimented the tabletop.
+I wasn’t going for an exact match, but a complimentary look to make a pleasing flow of colours and textures.

 I attached all the boards to the top with screws and glue.
 In the seams where the door panels met and where the 2×4’s laid on the panels, I applied Liquid Nails.

 I cut the bevel AFTER I glued the pieces together so the cut is seamless.

 I didn’t want the slightest bit of sag, which is a problem with many tables over time.
 I built the frame of dimensional lumber first and then added it to the panels.

 - I placed 2×4’s over each seam where the panels joined together.